ACSM Personal Trainer Certification Review

-- Certified Health Fitness Specialist – This is the most advanced certification in this category.
+- Certified Exercise Physiologist– This is the most advanced certification in this category.
 This certification allows you to work with individuals who have health problems or diseases after they have been cleared by a doctor.
-You need a Bachelor’s degree and CPR certification.
+You need a Bachelor’s degree in Exercise Science, Exercise Physiology, or Kinesiology, and a CPR certification.

 ACSM Clinical Certifications

 There are two types of ACSM Clinical Certifications.
 They are listed below: